nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `delete 4`, `add n/James e/james@gmail.com t/@james s/Bishan p/87654321`

-Expected Output in the PersonList: Person Card containing `Person` with `ContactIndex 4` is removed.
+Expected Output in the Person List: Person Card containing `Person` with `ContactIndex 4` is removed.
 A new `Person` named James is created and assigned `ContactIndex 4` and appears on Person List.

 #### **_Scenario 3_**